jonesandjay123/Amazon-Food-Reviews-poc/README.md

 This will download the database file and extract it to the `data` directory.

 #### Option 2: Manual download
+If you cannot use Kaggle CLI or encounter issues, you can manually download the data:

 1. Manually download the dataset from Kaggle: [Amazon Fine Food Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews)
-2. Extract the `database.sqlite` file
+2. Extract the downloaded file to get the `database.sqlite` file
 3. Create a `data` directory in your project root if it doesn't exist
 4. Place the `database.sqlite` file in the `data` directory